 A prerequisite for effective "active learning" is that class participants come to each session prepared.
-Generally this preparation involves reading of the assigned pages in the textbook or other sources that will be provided.
+Generally this preparation involves reading of the assigned material that will be provided.
 In recognition that all class participants have conflicting demands on their time, in addition to your inherent thirst for ecological knowledge, thorough reading will be motivated by pre-"lecture" quizzes (on-line) that will weigh fairly heavily in the calculation of course grades.